Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

 #### 2.3.1 DVS workaround upgrading from COS prior to 2.5.146

-If COS prior to 2.5.146 is installed prior to upgrading to CSM-1.5, the management rollout in this step may hang.
-There is a workaround for this, copying the new version of the DVS prechecks_for_worker_reboots script to all NCN worker nodes as /opt/cray/shasta/cos/bin/prechecks_for_worker_reboots
+If COS prior to 2.5.146 is installed prior to upgrading to CSM 1.5, the management rollout in this step may hang.
+There is a workaround for this, copying the new version of the DVS
+`prechecks_for_worker_reboots` script to all NCN worker nodes as `/opt/cray/shasta/cos/bin/prechecks_for_worker_reboots`

 This is to be run on the `ncn-m001` node during this step 2.3 NCN worker nodes.

-The new version of the script may be found in the `cray-dvs-csm` rpm in the uss csm tar file in the upgrade's media directory.
+The new version of the script may be found in the `cray-dvs-csm` rpm in the USS CSM tar file in the upgrade's media directory.
 The workaround is to extract the script from the rpm to a temporary directory and then copy it to the worker nodes.